 Life Outside of Work

 Now that your workplace is completely decluttered, you might as well keep the momentum going and take your newly found declutter skills home.
-Over in England Productivity Ninja, Grace Marshall, did exactly that and shared her experience with us in Canada in a blog post.

 It’s over to you!
 What’s your first step to get your work and life decluttered?
 Share your progress with us in the comments below or on social media.
 Keep us in the loop through tagging @thinkprodcanada or using #ProductivityNinja